Due to its complexity this topic har has been divided into five parts – Enjoy!

 Are Djokovic or Federer better players than Borg or McEnroe because they can hit the ball harder, get more spin and move better?
 Or is that a result of improved string, racket and equipment technology?
 What would happen if Borg and McEnroe grew up playing on modern similar paced court surfaces with todays technology?
 Or how would todays players fare with wooden rackets and Converse shoes?
 These are intriguing questions that we’ll unfortunately never know the answer to.
 However, they are important things to consider if you want to determine who the G.O.A.T is for you.

 Thank you for reading part 3 this blog series.
 You can read Part 4 here: Greatest Tennis Player Of All Time – Part 4.
-Subscribe (on the right) or follow me on Twitter, or Facebook to get all my articles sent straight to you.
+Subscribe (on the right) or follow me on Twitter, Google+ or Facebook to get all my articles sent straight to you.